nour-ghsaier/MobileDevelopment_Kotlin-/README.md

 # MobileDevelopment_Kotlin-
-As part of the IT370 Advanced Programming Course
+This repository contains the lab assignments for IT370 Advanced Programming (Mobile Development) course, providing practical exercises to apply the concepts covered in the lectures.